Halloween 2020 doesn’t have to be boring so I’ve come up with different ideas for the family including an awesome Scavenger Hunt printable.

 We created a list of Halloween 2020 activities we could do, including going out trick or treating.

 I want to point out that we respect all our reader’s decisions on how they plan to tackle trick or treating.

 We know that everyone has different thoughts and concerns about what is going on and understand that not everyone will see eye to eye.

-As parents, we discussed Covid-19 and felt that our son would be protected as long as he wears his mask, gloves and we bring hand sanitizer.
+As parents, we discussed Covid-19 and felt that our son would be protected as long as he wore his mask, gloves and we brought hand sanitizer.

 How true that is, ask a doctor.

 Yesterday we spent a couple of hours decorating our property, and it was nice to have neighbours walk by and smile.

 A few even stopped to say how spooky our yard looked and asked our son what he wanted for Halloween candy.